 Preferred learning styles affect the efficiency with which we learn.
-Children who experience visual processing problems may rely heavily on auditory memory.
+Pupils with visual processing problems may rely heavily on auditory memory.
 Those who have auditory processing difficulties will need visual reinforcement to learn effectively.

-- that rules are taught directly and explicitly - that information has been presented in all modalities, visual, auditory and kinaesthetic/tactile - that opportunities for discussion have been given - that kinaesthetic learners are not labelled 'naughty' because of their need to move - that opportunities are given to practise new terminology
+- that rules are taught directly and explicitly - that information has been presented in all modalities visual, auditory, kinaesthetic/tactile - that opportunities for discussion have been given - that kinaesthetic learners are not labelled 'naughty' because of their need to move - that opportunities are given to practise new terminology